 Section 2.
 Recognition

-- A. County recognition The Director of Human Resources or designee is the representative of County of El Dorado in matters related to employer-employee relations. - B. The Association is the exclusively recognized employee organization for the El Dorado County Deputy County Counsel Bargaining Unit.
+- A. County recognition The Director of Human Resources or designee is the representative of County in matters related to employer-employee relations. - B. The Association is the exclusively recognized employee organization for the Unit.

 ARTICLE 3.
 COUNTY RIGHTS